tarantool/doc/doc/1.7/reference/reference_lua/http.rst

     :param table options: the maximum number of entries in the connection cache.

-    :return: a new http.client instance
+    :return: a new HTTP client instance
     :rtype:  userdata

     **Example:**